 I love advent calendars so much.
 I love that it gives us a little something to do every single day, a little something to look forward to.
-In our house we have three advent calendars.
+In our house, we have three advent calendars.
 (If you haven’t gotten an advent calendar yet, check out our list of some of the best ones this year.)
-Up until a week ago we had four, but one died a spectacular death when we took all of the decorations down.
 Several years ago my mom bought advent calendars for the kids and has made it her tradition to fill them every year.
 What I love is that the kids LOVE these calendars but they are so simple!
 We’ve compiled a list of our favorite advent calendar fillers to give you ideas to keep you going all month long!

 This is super easy and obvious.
 You can put a small candy behind each door and call it a day.
 Go beyond Hershey kisses to adorable Christmas lollipops, holiday pop rocks, and hot chocolate pops.